dustinober1/Ebook_AI-Powered_Instructional_Design/docs/chapters/05-advanced-ai.md

 2.  **Tool Use**: The agent can decide to use a calculator, search the web, or run code to solve a problem.
 3.  **Planning**: The agent breaks a complex goal (e.g., "Build a full 4-week course") into a sequence of smaller tasks.
 4.  **Multi-agent Collaboration**: Different agents with specialized roles (e.g., a "Quiz Agent" and an "Outline Agent") talk to each other to produce a final product.

+### Orchestration Patterns
+When building an AI design team, consider these two patterns:
+*   **Hierarchical**: A "Manager Agent" takes your goal, breaks it into tasks, and assigns them to specialized "Worker Agents" (e.g., Writer, SME, and Graphic Designer).
+The Manager reviews all work before it reaches the human.
+*   **Sequential/Chain**: A linear flow where the output of the "Needs Analysis Agent" becomes the input for the "Learning Objective Agent," and so on.

 ## 3. Localized Knowledge Shells for ID